robinchew/workshop_notes/README.md

 The first note to start from is **py01-python-libraries.md**

-Here are some examples built by past workshoppers:
+Here are some examples built by past workshoppers (these sites take time to load because of free hosting):

 - https://tarunsanders-fuelwatch-app.herokuapp.com
 - https://fuel-slasher.herokuapp.com/table